Mary Jane (Rick James song): Sampling (live version)

-"Sing" was used on Travis Scott's song, Sin City, on Kanye's album, Cruel Summer.
+"Sing" was used on Travis Scott's song, "Sin City," on Kanye's album, Cruel Summer.

-In January of 2011, used the 1981 live performance once again, sampling Rick James saying "Come on Baby", on the song "Eyes Closed", that was going to be on Snoop Dogg's 2001 Album, Doggumentary.
+In January 2011, Kanye used the 1981 live performance once again, sampling Rick James saying "Come on, baby", on the song "Eyez Closed", that was on Snoop Dogg's 2011 album Doggumentary.

-The 1982 Live Performance of "Mary Jane" was sampled by Kendrick Lamar, on his song, DNA, where Rick James exclaimed, "Give me some Ganja".
+The 1982 live performance of "Mary Jane" was sampled by Kendrick Lamar on his song "DNA," where Rick James exclaimed, "Give me some ganja".